Aging process on nature's terms

 Can I treat with silicon such as Organowood, Sioox, iron vitriol?

-Can fire retardants based on iron phosphate, di-ammonium, ammonium phosphate be compared to WFX's maintenance-free properties?
+Can fire retardants based on iron phosphate, di-ammonium, ammonium phosphate be compared to WFXTM's maintenance-free properties?

 Can I buy the product directly from you?